 Norway Cruise Tips

 Arrive early - Arrive early.
-International travel can be unpredictable at times, and when you have invested in a one-in-a-lifetime trip such as this, you do not want to miss the boat.
+International travel can be unpredictable sometimes, and when you have invested in a one-in-a-lifetime trip such as this, you do not want to miss the boat.
 Allow yourself to arrive at the port of call 1-2 days before the cruise departure in case of travel delays.
 Coming early also lets you settle into Norway's cooler climate and catch up on your jetlag, so you are fresh and ready to go when your departure date is here.

 What to pack - Packing for a Norway cruise can be exciting and seem daunting at the same time.
-The good news is, it does not have to be.
-The trick to packing for small ship cruising around Norway is layers!
+The good news is it does not have to be.
+The trick to packing for a small ship cruise around Norway is layers!
 Wearing layers allows you to add and remove clothing easily as the temperature fluctuates throughout the day.
 Pack a base layer that includes dry-wicking material, add a wool sweater or fleece, and top it off with a heavy jacket and non-cotton long pants.
 Also, do not forget other essentials like medications, chapstick, lotion, sunscreen, sunglasses, a wide-brim hat, wool socks, waterproof boots, and a daypack.

 Snorkeling Gear - If exploring what lies beneath the water is on your Norway cruise itinerary, do not forget to bring snorkeling equipment.
 Most cruise ships usually offer snorkel gear on board; however, bringing your own is always best.
-Purchasing personal snorkel equipment before your cruise ensures that you find a mask, snorkel, and fins that fit you properly and will typically be higher quality than what you will find offered on the ship.
+Purchasing personal snorkel equipment before your cruise ensures that you find a mask, snorkel, and fins that fit you properly and will typically be of higher quality than what you will find offered on the ship.